 Project rationale:

-Disabled people have significantly lower employment rates than non-disabled people.
-Remote working supports disabled workers’ job retention by enabling them to manage work around their health conditions/impairments, yet has often been withheld by employers.
-The COVID-19 pandemic led to widespread remote working and many employers have retained it or introduced hybrid working, opening up new opportunities for disabled workers to work from home more freely than in the pre-pandemic era.
+Workers with disabilities and/or long-term health conditions have significantly lower employment rates than those without.
+Different forms of remote and hybrid working can help support workers’ job retention by enabling them to manage work around their health conditions/impairments, yet has often been withheld by employers.
+The COVID-19 pandemic led to widespread remote working and many employers have retained it while some have introduced hybrid working, opening up new opportunities for workers with disabilities and/or long-term health conditions to work from home more freely than in the pre-pandemic era.

 Please feel free to explore this website to learn more about the project, and how you can get involved.